kbase/project_guides/How_to_add_a_new_data_type.md

-# WARNING: This document is mostly obsolete.
+# WARNING: Some of the information in this document may be obsolete.
 Please visit https://github.com/kbase/kb_sdk for documentation about using KBase's new Software Development Kit (SDK) to integrate external open source tools as KBase apps.

 # How to add a new data type to KBase